There are a lot of adjectives to describe the Italian Greyhound: little, strong, agile, fast, smart, stubborn, loyal, and athletic top the list.

-They have been treasured by royalty through two centuries.
+The Italian Greyhound has been treasured by royalty through two centuries.

 Americans fell in love with Iggies too.

-If you’re looking for a low maintenance breed in terms of care, this might be the dog for you.
+If you’re looking for a low maintenance dog in terms of care, this might be the dog for you.
 They require no grooming and only an occasional brushing.
 Because of their small size, they don’t tend to eat very much, keeping your dog food bill low.
 They love to run, but only require a moderate amount of exercise every day to keep them healthy and fit.

 Bella has a large, fenced-in backyard that allows her to run to her heart’s content, giving her the exercise that she needs to keep her healthy and keep her from being too rambunctious inside the house.

 This beautiful breed comes in a wide variety of colors.